Nosh Bakery & Eatery in Lake Wales

 What did the most recent FDACS inspection of Nosh Bakery & Eatery in Lake Wales find?

-Nosh Bakery & Eatery in Lake Wales was most recently inspected by FDACS on January 30, 2026 (Focused Inspection).
+Nosh Bakery & Eatery in Lake Wales was most recently inspected by FDACS on April 3, 2026 (Met Sanitation Inspection Requirements).

 Has Nosh Bakery & Eatery in Lake Wales had any stop-sale or stop-use orders?